 PURE can accept an ORCiD to your profile but cannot generate the unique reference for you, you must go to http://orcid.org/ to create your unique ID.

 Generating your new ID is very quick and free.

-Once you have your ID allocated you have the opportunity to add some details about yourself for your public profile on the ORCID database, it’s not imperative you do this but it will obviously do you no harm in the long run if you add some details at the outset.
+Once you have your ID allocated you have the opportunity to add some details about yourself for your public profile on the ORCID database, it’s not imperative you do this.
 The easiest way to add publication data to your profile currently is by choosing to do so via Scopus when you are presented with the option.
-However, from November 2017 it will be possible to update your ORCiD profile with outputs from your PURE profile by just clicking a button, lessening the admin burden of managing the ORCiD profile – more details when this feature is added.

 The site is easy to use, quick and intuitive and the basics can be completed in 2-3 mins, even adding the majority of your publications via the Scopus links only takes 5-10 mins.

 There is also a Vimeo channel giving helpful video snapshots of ORCiD - start with this one, What is ORCiD?